-Find out how AiG is ministering in the UK and around the world by visiting our Answers Worldwide website.
+Find out how AiG is ministering in the UK and around the world.

 So teaching creation in non-state schools that receive government funding is allowed if creation is only taught in the religion class.
 Biblical creation must be kept out of the science classroom, where evolution must be taught as the most evidenced and supported “theory” of origins.

 How should Christians respond to this situation?
 We need to be aware of a number of issues to properly assess this development with a biblical worldview.

 First, the article quotes Dr. Berry Billingsley of Reading University as saying that “evolution is a fantastic theory and explains so much about how humans come to be here.”
 Every Christian needs to be informed that evolution is not even a theory to begin with.